Mom, It’s Time for the Quiz!

 What Fernando is, is jealous of all the attention Carlos is getting because Carlos has been away from home for 9 months.
-Fernando is, like,
+Fernando is thinking:

 “Hey!
 What about me???
 Hello!!!!
 Does anybody remember me?
 I guess not!
 Well, don’t worry, I will just go on alone, all by myself, with no one to love or care about me!”

-We could call this behavior “sulky”, “sullen”, “passive-aggressive”, “dramatic”, “complain-y”, “obnoxious”….
-It’s attention-seeking and yet, pushing people away at the same time.
+We call this behavior “sulky”, “sullen”, “passive-aggressive”, “dramatic”, “complain-y”, “obnoxious”….
+It’s attention-seeking and yet, pushing people away when they finally pay attention to you.

 What would Burnett have said?
 (I’m a Clarke fan, and he was a great fan of Burnett.)
 The homesickness made everything worse, right?
 This was the one symptom you need to really care about.
 So I say Capsicum is the remedy, because tiredness and homesickness comes here together and form a whole picture again.
 One materia medica says about Capsicum: ” Excessive peevishness, peppery, easily offended; grudge; contrary; capricious; stubborn, obstinate children”.